saifalu/Asha-Intro/README.md

 Our primary goal is not profit-driven; it's about uplifting our country's farmers and ensuring that nutritious produce is accessible to all.
 We envision a future where Asha plays a pivotal role in achieving stability and prosperity in the agricultural community, ultimately contributing to food security.

-## Getting Started
+## Current Status

-To get started with Asha, you can follow these steps:

-1. Clone this repository to your local machine.
-2. Install any necessary dependencies specified in the project.
-3. Explore the codebase to understand the app's functionality.
-4. Join our community on [GitHub Discussions](link) for questions and discussions.
+Now we are developing our website to give recognition to our company and project. when the development of website will be finished, development of application will be started.

 ## How to Contribute

-We welcome contributions from individuals who share our mission.
-To contribute to Asha:

-1. Fork the project to your GitHub account.
-2. Create a new branch for your contribution.
-3. Make your changes and improvements.
-4. Submit a pull request with a detailed description of your contribution.

-## License

-This project is licensed under the [License Name](LICENSE.md).
-Please refer to the [LICENSE.md](LICENSE.md) file for details.
+As I mentioned that website is not ready so anyone who want to contribute can contact me on linkedin or gmail.

 ## Contact

-If you have any questions or need further information, feel free to reach out to me, [Your Name](mailto:your@email.com).
+If you have any questions or need further information, feel free to reach out to me, [Your Name](mailto:syedsaifali214@email.com).